Naveen-g09/Naveen-g09/README.md

 # 💫About Me :
-I'm currently working on developing my skills in web-dev & python I'm looking for collaboration in freelance or internship I'm currently actively learning Aws
+I'm currently working on developing my skills in web-dev & python I'm looking for collaboration in freelance or internship I'm currently actively learning MYSQL, React, ReactNative, JAVA

 ## 🌐Socials